SCOTT COUNTY, Mo. (KFVS) - A man and woman were charged in the death of a two-year-old girl.

 Amanda Bramlett, 33, was charged with endangering the welfare of a child, resulting in death, and endangering the welfare of a child, resulting in serious physical injury, and an additional count of endangering the welfare of a child, resulting in serious physical injury.

-Scott County Sheriff Wes Drury said it happened on Saturday, June 8 and the victim was two years old.
+Scott County Sheriff Wes Drury said the two-year-old child died on Saturday, June 8.

 According to court documents, officers were dispatched to a home just outside of Benton on June 8 for a report of an unresponsive two year old.
 When the deputy entered the home, he reportedly saw what he believed to be bruises all over the child from the neck down to the knees.